ChilledCosmonaut/JourneyThroughSpace/README.md

 In this case, check your setup.
 Be aware that *.gitignore* is the actual, required filename!

 #### Versioning Binary Assets with Git LFS and .gitattributes
 Gitattribute files define file types to be handled through the Git Large File Storage (Git LFS) System.
-Git, in a nutshell, calculates differences between two versions of a file based on line-wise comparisons.
-This system is not meant to (and does not handle well) binary files, such as assets, images, meshes, etc.
+This system does not handle binary files, such as assets, images, meshes, etc. well.
-Even minimal changes might add the whole size of the file to the projects history.
+Even minimal changes add the whole file to the projects history.
 Git LFS identifies iterations of binary files using a hash in the repository, but stores the actual binary data transparently in a seperate data silo.

 To let Git LFS track a certain file (e.g. recursively all *.jpg*), execute this command: